GalloDaSballo/badger-vaults-brownie-mix/README.md

 ```

-## Adding Configuration
+## Adding Configuration: NOTE: NO RESOLVERS, NO CONFIG YET

 To ship a valid strategy, that will be evaluated to deploy on mainnet, with potentially $100M + in TVL, you need to:
-1. Write the Strategy Code in MyStrategy.sol
+1. Write the Strategy Code in Strategy.sol
 2. Customize the StrategyResolver so that snapshot testing can verify that operations happened correctly
 3. Write any extra test to confirm that the strategy is working properly